CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

    * Password: **<inject key="AzureAdUserPassword"></inject>**

-    > **Note:** You will not get the popup to enter the password if you had got the **Pick an account** popup where you had chosen the account.
+    > **Note:** You will not get the popup to enter the password if you have the **Pick an account** popup where you had chosen the account.

 1. In a pop-up to confirm the sign-into Microsoft Azure CLI, click on **Continue**.

    ![](media/ex1-logincontinue.png)

-1. After signing-in, you will see a confirmation popup **You have signed in to the Microsoft Azure Cross-platform Command Line Interface application on your device**.
+1. After signing in, you will see a confirmation popup **You have signed in to the Microsoft Azure Cross-platform Command Line Interface application on your device**.
 Close the browser tab and open the previous Command Prompt session.

    ![](media/ex1-t2-step6-signin-confirm.png)